planio-gmbh/redmine_issue_field_visibility/README.md

 The fields you can hide are `assigned to`, `category`, `start date`, `due date` and `estimated time`.

-Develompent of this plugin has been sponsored by [SDZeCOM GmbH & Co.
+Development of this plugin has been sponsored by [SDZeCOM GmbH & Co.
 KG](http://www.sdzecom.de).